liferay/liferay-docs/develop/tutorials/articles/message-bus/synchronous-messaging.markdown

 set up before the show can go on.
 The amplifiers, sound system, lighting, and any other stage effects have to be properly set up for the show to be successful.
 Naturally, the tour manager has chosen Liferay Portal for managing all these tasks.
-The manager has a custom Tasks portlet for submitting set up tasks, which then need to go to the roadies' Setup portlet on a separate page.
+The manager has a custom Tasks portlet for submitting setup tasks, which then need to go to the roadies' Setup portlet on a separate page.
 The manager also needs confirmation, before moving on with other things, that the roadies' Setup portlet has received each request.
 Synchronous messaging to